 Just over 45 per cent said they would buy food containing marijuana, with 46 per cent saying they would purchase pot-laced baked goods like brownies and muffins if they were legal.
 That points to a potential market of 17 million consumers.

-We offer Cannabis Financial Models and Cannabis Business Plan Templates suited to the Canadian market and regulations for a growing, extraction, manufacturing, retail and vertically integrated cannabis business.
+We offer Cannabis Financial Models and Cannabis Business Plan Templates which are specific to the Canadian market and regulations for a growing, extraction, manufacturing, retail and vertically integrated cannabis business.